FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

     - **bearer:** Uses Bearer token authentication where a bearer token, typically a JSON Web Token (JWT), is sent in the Authorization header.
       - **Token:** Provide the bearer token if bearer authentication is selected.
 - **Enable Connection Keep-Alive:** Enabling this option will allow Maintain persistent connections for efficiency.
-- **Use Proxy:** Allows to Route requests through a proxy server if necessary.
-Utilize either the standard http_proxy environment variable or Node-RED's Proxy Configuration.
-However, note that Node-RED's configuration always takes precedence.
+- **Use Proxy:** Allows to Route requests through a proxy server if necessary, for more information on the configuration of [HTTP Proxy] config node
 - **Only send non-2xx responses to Catch node:** Enabling this option will send only non-success responses to the Catch node.
 - **Disable Strict HTTP Parsing:** Enabling this option relaxes how Node-RED interprets HTTP responses.
 It's handy when dealing with responses that don't perfectly match the standard HTTP format.
 - **Return:** Allows to Choose the format for response data conversion